These 5 tips for goalies will help you step up your game

 People have always marveled at Dominick Hasek.
 He made stops that would make your head spin.
 Personally, I believe that if half the guys he stopped knew how to take a backhand properly, he would still be known as Ed Belfour’s back up.
 But they couldn’t so he was inducted into the Hall of Fame.

-I would not advocate playing that type of style (if he even had a style) but without a doubt, I have never seen a goalie that was so unwilling to give up on a play.
+Of the tips for goalies, I would not advocate playing that type of style (if he even had a style) but without a doubt, I have never seen a goalie that was so unwilling to give up on a play.
 Tossing out a leg, arm, stick, or head, this guy would do anything to stop the puck.
 If you notice, shooters do tend to ease up when they think they have it in the bag.
 Hasek was The Man when it came to stealing away a sure goal.

 Pros are the best in the game; they have a gift that rec league players will never have.
 However, they each have pieces of their game that we all can take away.
 Just because you have not faced a 100-mile-an-hour Zdeno Chara shot does not mean you cannot speak with confidence about how to play.